Key takeaways

 Tariffs: Why the inflation impact remains uncertain

 Tariffs remain an important wild card for inflation because they can raise the cost of imported goods and the materials used to make them.
-Recent legal and policy developments have also made the outlook more uncertain: the Supreme Court ruled that President Trump cannot impose tariffs under the International Economic Emergency Powers Act (IEEPA), which canceled most of the 2025 tariffs tied to that authority.
-After the ruling, the administration announced a temporary 15% global tariff under Section 122, which allows tariffs for up to 150 days while other options are investigated.
+Recent legal and policy developments have added more uncertainty.
+The Supreme Court ruled that President Trump cannot impose tariffs under the International Economic Emergency Powers Act (IEEPA), which canceled most of the 2025 tariffs tied to that authority.
+After that ruling, the administration announced a temporary 15% global tariff under Section 122 of the Trade Act of 1974 while it considers other options.

 Even if headline tariff rates change, the overall tariff burden could remain meaningfully higher than it was in 2024.
-One simple way to track this is the “effective tariff rate,” which estimates the average tariff cost by comparing customs revenue to the total value of goods imports.
-Businesses can absorb part of the cost, pass part through to consumers, or shift supply chains, so tariffs can influence inflation in uneven ways and with a delay.
+One way to track that burden is the “effective tariff rate,” which estimates the average tariff cost by comparing customs revenue to the total value of goods imports.
+Businesses can absorb part of that cost, pass part of it to consumers, or shift supply chains, so tariffs can affect inflation unevenly and with a delay.
 “Investors watch inflation closely because of the impact on personal budgets, making tariff-related impacts an important topic,” says Bill Merz, head of capital markets research for U.S. Bank Asset Management Group.

 PCE: Inflation gauge the Fed watches most closely

 The Personal Consumption Expenditures (PCE) price index matters because the Federal Reserve uses it as the benchmark for its 2% inflation goal.
-In January, the PCE price index rose 0.3% from the prior month and increased 2.8% from a year earlier.
-Excluding food and energy, PCE prices rose 0.4% for the month and increased 3.1% over the past year, which helps explain why the Fed still wants confidence that inflation is moving sustainably lower.
-2
+In February, the PCE price index rose 0.4% from the prior month and 2.8% from a year earlier.
+Excluding food and energy, PCE prices rose 0.4% for the month and 3.0% over the past year.
+2 Those readings help explain why the Fed still wants stronger evidence that inflation is moving lower in a lasting way.

-The same report also shows why inflation can cool slowly when demand remains steady.
-In January, personal income increased 0.4%, disposable personal income increased 0.9%, and consumer spending rose 0.4%, while the personal saving rate was 4.5%.
-2 When households keep spending, especially on services, prices can remain firmer in the parts of the economy that tend to cool last.
+The same report also shows why inflation can cool slowly when demand stays firm.
+In February, personal income and disposable personal income each declined 0.1%, while consumer spending rose 0.5% and the personal savings rate was 4.0%.
+2 When households keep spending, especially on services, prices can remain firmer in the parts of the economy that usually cool last.
+That dynamic can keep inflation from returning to target as quickly as investors might hope.

 Interest rates: What is the Fed projecting and what are markets pricing in?

-The Fed’s December 2025 Summary of Economic Projections (SEP) provides a useful baseline for the end of 2026.
-In that SEP, the median projection for the federal funds rate at the end of 2026 was 3.4%, alongside projections that inflation would continue moving closer to 2% over time.
-4 This baseline supported optimism that, before the Iran war, inflation was trending down toward the Fed’s target rate, in part because shelter inflation was easing.
+The Fed’s March 2026 Summary of Economic Projections (SEP) provides a useful baseline for the end of 2026.
+In that SEP, the median projection for the federal funds rate at the end of 2026 was 3.4% versus the current range of 3.50% to 3.75%, and the projections also showed inflation moving closer to 2% over time.
+4 That baseline supported optimism that inflation was trending toward the Fed’s target before the Iran war added new energy-related uncertainty.
+It also reflected the view that easing shelter inflation could help the broader inflation trend improve.

 Market pricing can differ because it updates continuously as new inflation and growth data arrive.
-In the latest CME FedWatch snapshot, accessed March 13, 2026, markets assign a 39% probability of zero cuts by the end of 2026 and a 61% probability of one or more cuts.
-5 That split captures the debate in plain language: the pace of inflation improvement (and the growth backdrop) will likely determine whether rate cuts resume or stay limited.
+In the latest CME FedWatch snapshot, accessed April 15, 2026, markets assigned a 69% probability of zero cuts by the end of 2026 and a 31% probability of one or more cuts.
+5 That split captures the debate in simple terms: the pace of inflation improvement, along with the growth backdrop, will likely determine whether rate cuts resume or remain limited.
+Investors should expect this outlook to keep changing as new reports are released.

 What investors should do